Staypowered-AI/staypowered-api/README.md

 ### conversation_summary
 This event is received when the conversation is summarized (typically, when the conversation expires - configurable form the project settings).
 The message format will alway be json and the enclosed payload will contain a stringified summary JSON object.
 The object structire will depend on the prompt being used.
 use the ```conversation_id``` property to associate the conversation summary with the matching conversation messages on your end.
+Note: Conversation summarization events will only be posted if a summarization prompt is defined for the project.

 ## Setting up a Webhook